← Back to Recipes

 Hearty Low-Glycemic Beef and Barley Stew

-A nourishing cold-weather stew featuring lean beef, fiber-rich barley, and colorful vegetables designed to keep blood sugar stable while delivering maximum comfort.
+A nourishing cold-weather stew featuring lean beef, fiber-rich pearl barley, and colorful vegetables designed to keep blood sugar stable while delivering maximum comfort and sustained energy.

 20 min